-If prior to enrolling in Summit Health Core (HMO-POS) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Summit Health Core (HMO-POS) is 20% of the total allowed amount In-Network (if you use an Out-of-Network provider your cost share will be 30% of the total allowed amount).
+If prior to enrolling in Summit Health Core (HMO-POS) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in Summit Health Core (HMO-POS) is 20% of the total allowed amount In-Network or 30% of the total allowed amount Out-of-Network, every month.
 Additional cost sharing may be applied when changing plans or carriers.